Until My Last Breath

-"Until My Last Breath" is the first Universal single for Tarja's album What Lies Beneath.
+"Until My Last Breath" is a song by Finnish singer Tarja, released as a single from her first Universal album What Lies Beneath.
 The single was released on 30 August 2010.

 The edition for Germany, Switzerland, and Austria comes with Tarja's new song, "The Crying Moon", which had been mentioned/discussed even before she finished the My Winter Storm tour.

-The International release on iTunes, which has yet to become available, features an exclusive version of "Falling Awake".
+The International release on iTunes features an exclusive version of "Falling Awake".
 This has only so far been mentioned on Tarja's blog under samples.